-Voices in this episode include Thais Harris, Jefferson Russell, Nick Sholley, Ryan Shrime, Raechel Wong, and Kiera Allen.
+Voices in this episode include Thais Harris, Jefferson A. Russell, Nick Sholley, Ryan Shrime, Raechel Wong, and Kiera Allen.
 Kiera Allen co-stars with Sarah Paulson in the new mystery-thriller, Run.

 This episode was adapted for Circle Round by Rebecca Sheir.
 It was edited by Katherine Brewer.
 Original music and sound design is by Eric Shimelonis.
 Our artist is Sabina Hahn.

 ADULTS!
 PRINT THIS so everyone can color while listening.
 We’re also keeping an album so share your picture on Facebook, Twitter, Instagram, and tag it with #CircleRound.
 We'd love to see it!
 To access all the coloring pages for past episodes click HERE.
 Our resident artist is Sabina Hahn and you can learn more about her HERE.